What is Bail?

 An accused person who is on bail has to apply for the Court's permission to leave Singapore.

 The accused person can do so by making a formal application in writing.
 The application must state clearly the particulars, mention/PTC/trial date(s), court at which the matter is fixed, duration of trip, destination and purpose of the trip.
 The application must be addressed and mailed to: The Registrar, State Courts, 1 Havelock Square, Singapore 059724.
-Alternatively the application may be faxed to 64355122.

 Step 2: Court considers the application